 The results are eye-opening

-I only wear it once or twice a week, but seeing my finished lashes feels like how I feel when I first see my hair after a blowout.
-I've probably never achieved the 300 percent bigger/longer/thicker lashes Mia Adora mentions.
-But, that might be because I only complete the mascara application process once.
+I wear it only once or twice a week, but seeing my finished lashes feels like how I feel when I first see my hair after a blowout.
+I've probably never achieved the 300% bigger/longer/thicker lashes Mia Adora mentions.
+But that might be because I complete the mascara application process only once.
 Some reviewers repeat the process up to five times!

-But, sometimes my lashes, with the help of the fibers, brush against my brows.
+Sometimes my lashes, with the help of the fibers, brush against my brows.
 I never get that kind of length with a normal mascara.
 While many reviews mention the fibers falling off or being messy, mine stay on pretty well throughout an eight-hour day.
-As a precaution, every hour or so I run my fingers above my eyelids and below my eyes to pick up any stray fibers.
+As a precaution, every hour or so, I run my fingers above my eyelids and below my eyes to pick up any stray fibers.

 Not perfect, but pretty (literally) close

 This mascara doesn't look perfectly curled and uniform like the fake lashes my friend Jenni wears.
 But my mascara doesn't need to bring all the boys to the yard.
 I just want it to bring back the look I rocked as an 8-year-old with full eyelashes.
 I haven't been able to achieve the look with drugstore mascaras.
 Fortunately, though, I've discovered the magic of 3D Fiber Lash Mascara by Mia Adora.
 If you need me, I'll be in the bathroom with a wand in my hand.

 - 8 brand-new beauty products you should try this year

 - The 7 best beauty products under $20 from the People and TODAY Beauty Awards